4r3st3r/oPirator/README.md

 ![Circuit Diagram](https://i.ibb.co/qCbZgGx/Screenshot-2021-11-01-at-18-50-26.png)
 ________________________
 * TODO: Allow for a relay to be used to switch the speaker when the phone is on the hook.
-This will allow for a 'loudspeaker' to be used when the phone is down for alarms etc. BUT this will not allow the Mycroft to listen unless the phone is picked up.
+This will allow for a 'loudspeaker' to be used when the phone is down for alarms etc., but this will not allow the Mycroft to listen unless the phone is picked up.